Four minor changes in our recycling guidelines went into effect on July 1, 2020.

 - Milk & juice cartons (tent top), drink boxes – Remove straws & caps, flatten.

 - Plastic bottles, jars, and tubs.
-Caps, lids, and pumps are ok, but must be left on the container.
+Caps and lids are ok, but must be left on the container.
 No loose caps or lids.

 - Clear plastic hinged containers (clamshells).
 No clamshells that are black plastic, styrofoam or compostable.